Audio Maximum Capture [AUD-P1]

 Terms used in the QC protocols are defined in the Glossary of Terms.

-The digital preservation masters products produced by the Audio Video Preservation Lab are in line with published guidelines and best practices including the IASA TC-04: Guidelines for the Production and Preservation of Digital Audio Objects and ARSC Preservation of Archival Sound Recordings.
+The digital preservation masters products produced by the Audio–Video Preservation Lab are in line with published guidelines and best practices including the International Association of Sound and Audiovisual Archives (IASA) TC-04: Guidelines for the Production and Preservation of Digital Audio Objects and ARSC Preservation of Archival Sound Recordings.

-Reproduction masters are also BWF files but at the minimum CD Quality specification.
+Reproduction masters are also Broadcast WAVE Format files but at the minimum CD quality specification.